Area counties won’t require COVID-19 vaccine for government employees

 About 75% of all workers in the county government’s executive branch are already fully vaccinated from COVID-19, according to county officials.
 The county began requiring all new hires to be vaccinated starting in August.

-While area officials in Fayette, Greene and Washington counties said they’re monitoring the situation, there are no plans to mandate a vaccine for their government workers.
+While area officials in Greene, Fayette and Washington counties said they’re monitoring the situation, there are no plans to mandate a vaccine for their government workers.

-“I will not mandate,” Fayette County Commissioner Dave Lohr said while emphasizing he was speaking for himself and not on the behalf of the other two commissioners.
-“I feel it is a choice of every person (whether) to get a shot or not.
-This is my opinion.”

 Greene County Chief Clerk Jeff Marshall said there are no plans to require the vaccine for county employees, which is a decision that ultimately would be up to the commissioners.
 Marshall added that county leaders are not “tracking” employee vaccines statuses, nor asking to see vaccination cards.